superstar1205/LoanSystem/README.md

 # LoanSystem
 (Build by laravel)
 There are 3 kind user : Admin, user, customer
 Admin can manage users and user can mange customers.
+This is a loansystem based website. user can lend funds to customers.
+And have blackbarry and fee, invest.....
+It's have amny function about loan.

 # how to run
 - download from github on your local directory (https://github.com/Kind-ekaterina/LoanSystem.git)